eulersson/cerda/docs/source/usage.rst

 ::

-    usage: cerda [-h] -s SOURCE -t TARGET [-dbox] [-m EMAIL] [-c COUNT] [-r EVERY]
+    usage: cerda [-h] [-dbox] [-e EMAIL] [-c COUNT] [-r EVERY] source target

-    Process credentials and paths for farm watcher
+    An NCCA render farm collector.

+    positional arguments:
+      source                Remote location path (relative to home) where the frames get generated.
+      target                Destination location path where you would like the frames to get sent to.

     optional arguments:
-      -h, --help            show this help message and exit -s SOURCE, --source SOURCE
-                            Remote location path (relative to home) where the frames get generated.
-      -t TARGET, --target TARGET
-                            Destination location path where you would like the frames to get sent to.
-      -dbox, --dropbox      Will send the files to the root path of your dropbox account.
+      -h, --help            show this help message and exit -dbox, --dropbox      Will send the files to the root path of your dropbox account.
       -e EMAIL, --email EMAIL